|

 Children:

-- George Law (1797-) and Mary
+- George Law (1797-) Sarah Crossley and Mary Burley

 Birth: George, October 1, 1797, Birstall (index)

-1841 Census: Soyland, bottom Dyson Lane, George Law 40, waist wool cleaner (?),
+1841 Census: Soyland, Bottom Dyson Lane, George Law 40, waist wool cleaner (?),

-Ann, age 13, Samuel age 5, Sarah age 2, Hannah Cropley age 70 widow, no female appropriate to be his wife.
-Next to them Ely Cropley age
+Ann, age 13, Samuel age 5, Sarah age 2, Hannah Crossley age 70 widow,

 70, weaver, and William Law age 15, cotton spinner.